-1. Purpose
+1. Introduction

 The Central Square Design Guidelines build on the foundation of the 1989 Central Square Development Guidelines.
-These guidelines have been developed by the Central Square Advisory Committee 2011/2012 as part of the City of Cambridge's comprehensive Kendall Square to Central Square (K2C2) planning study to develop a vision for Central Square, Kendall Square, and the Osborn Triangle area connecting the two squares.
+These updated guidelines has been developed by the Central Square Advisory Committee 2011/2012 as part of the City of Cambridge's comprehensive Kendall Square to Central Square (K2C2) planning study, which developed a vision for Central Square, Kendall Square, and the Osborn Triangle area connecting the two squares.

-The Central Square Design Guidelines have been complied to assist residents, property owners, developers, businesses, the City and other stakeholders in reviewing proposed development projects within the Central Square Overlay District.
-These guidelines in conjunction with the Central Square Plan, 2012, will establish the criteria by which development consultation review and review of applications for special permits and variances will be conducted.
+The Central Square Design Guidelines are intended to assist residents, property owners, developers, businesses, the City and other stakeholders in reviewing proposed development projects within the Central Square Overlay District.
+In conjunction with the Kendall Square Central Square Plan 2012, these guidelines establish the criteria by which development consultation review and review of applications for special permits and variances will be conducted.
 The Plan includes a broader treatment of development goals, public realm goals and other issues that also have relevance for new private development.
-Thus, the Plan should be to consulted to understand more fully, the planning and urban design context for these guidelines.
+Thus, the Plan should be to consulted to understand more fully the planning and urban design context for these guidelines.